Green finance and innovation

 - the London Stock Exchange’s unique Green Economy Mark, helping investors identify London listed companies and funds whose revenues are mostly ‘green’

 - a diverse, proactive consultancy sector with close links to academia and science

 Key UK assets

 The Green Finance Institute champions the UK’s green finance brand internationally.
 It brings together global practitioners to design sector-specific solutions that channel capital towards an environmentally sustainable economy.

-The National Infrastructure Bank promotes green finance as a priority and will receive £12 billion government backed equity and £10 billion in guarantees to leverage private sector investment.
+The National Infrastructure Bank (UKIB) promotes green finance as a priority and will receive £12 billion government backed equity and £10 billion in guarantees to leverage private sector investment.

-The UK Centre for Greening Finance and Investment is a national centre established to accelerate the use of climate and environmental data and analytics by financial institutions internationally.
+The UK Centre for Greening Finance and Investment (CGFI) is a national centre established to accelerate the use of climate and environmental data and analytics by financial institutions internationally.

 It will unlock opportunities for the UK to lead in integrating the financial risks of climate and environmental change into mainstream financial decision-making (often referred to as greening the financial system), and the financing of sustainable projects and infrastructure (green finance).

 The City of London is one of the world’s leading green finance hubs and both UKIB and CGFI have a base in Leeds.

 The UK government has set an ambition for the UK to increase its total R&D expenditure to 2.4% of GDP by 2027.